 Named the Wingback, this mechanism boasted a pair of tiny “wings” that slipped over the curve of the ear.
 This design was revolutionary due to its flexibility and ability to be adjusted to each individual ear.
 By evenly distributing weight in the hollow curve of the ear and not at the edge of the ear lobe, the design was especially suited for earrings of considerable weight and size.
 To wear a Wingback, one held the lobe of the ear between the thumb and forefinger and, with the other hand, slipped the earring upward; close to the cheek so that the wire curved behind the ear and the wings slid into place.

 McCann took her invention to a jewelry findings company to create samples and had the help of her husband Charles, a reporter with United Press Association, as promoter-in-chief.
 Soon major jewelry makers were using her design.
 From fine jewelers such as DeBeers to major costume houses including Coro and Adele Simpson, wingbacks energized mid-century earring design.
 In the 1960s McCann came out with her own earring line that also proved to be very popular.

 The Shuvon Necklace

 In addition to earrings, McCann created a necklace called Shuv-on.
-This was set of two pearl or beaded necklaces that could be configured in over 20 different ways due to the clasp design.
+A set of two pearl or beaded necklaces, the Shuvon could be configured in over 20 different ways due to the clasp design.
 She also introduced a hoop earring that nested in the ear in a similar way to her original Wingbacks.